top of page

 The Right to Choose

-I came across this discussion on Reddit, whether working women would ‘CHOOSE’ to be a homemaker instead.
+I came across this discussion on Reddit about whether working women would ‘CHOOSE’ to be homemakers instead.

-Financial freedom is a much-discussed concept, which exhorts people to save money and build a passive income, sufficient to last in non-working years.
-It helps to have an inheritance or someone else in the family look after your financial needs.
+Financial freedom is a much-discussed concept that exhorts people to save money and build a passive income sufficient to last in non-working years.
+It helps to have an inheritance or someone else in the family to look after your financial needs.

-It sure feels good to say, “I don’t need to work for money.”
+It feels good to say, “I don’t need to work for money.”

-It sounds good for both men and women.
-One need not suffer a psychopath boss, a debilitating lifestyle imposed by inhumane work requirements or having to something your conscience does not permit.
+It sounds suitable for both men and women.
+One need not suffer a psychopath boss, a debilitating lifestyle imposed by inhumane work requirements or having to do something your conscience does not permit.

-1. Women are the ones seen as a having a choice.
-There is no social stigma on being a homemaker, though a professional would feel awkward doing nothing for sometime.
+1. Women are seen as having a choice.
+There is no social stigma against being a homemaker, though a professional might feel awkward doing nothing for a while.

-3. Women are often found to be conflicted between different roles – professional, motherhood, being a wife, daughter or daughter-in-law.
-It is a common perception that men are incompetent to run the household, not having been trained to do so.
-However, it is not always true.
+3. Women are often conflicted between different roles—professional, motherhood, wife, daughter, or daughter-in-law.
+Men are commonly perceived as incompetent to run the household, not having been trained to do so.
+However, this is not always true.

 WHAT DOES A WOMAN WANT?

-I recall a TV show which shows the eldest daughter of a fatherless family slogging to keep them all happy.
-Her mother expects her to cut down on her lifestyle costs to save money for the sister’s wedding.
-It comes to a point where a younger man besotted with her is seen as ‘a good match’ for her sister.
+I recall a TV show about the eldest daughter of a fatherless family slogging to keep everyone happy.
+Her mother expects her to reduce her lifestyle costs to save money for her sister’s wedding.
+It comes to a point where a younger man besotted with her is seen as a good match for her sister.

-There are women who manage all the household work and work outside only to earn money.
-While she pays the rent and bills, the man saves money to buy a house where her name does not figure as a co-owner.
+Some women manage all the household work and work outside only to earn money.
+While she pays the rent and bills, the man saves money to buy a house where her name does not show as a co-owner.

 Nobody likes roles being imposed – be it that of a working woman or homemaker.